snipsco/snips-nlu/docs/source/index.rst

    The exact output is a bit richer, the point here is to give a glimpse on what kind of information can be extracted.

-This documentation is divided into different parts.
-It is recommended to read them in order.
+This documentation is divided into different parts, it is recommended to start by the first two ones.

 The :ref:`installation` part will get you setup then the :ref:`quickstart` section will help you build a toy example.
-After this, the :ref:`tutorial` will guide you through the steps to create your own NLU engine and start parsing sentences.
+After this, you can either start the :ref:`tutorial` which will guide you through the steps to create your own NLU engine and start parsing sentences or alternatively you can check the :ref:`data_model` to know more about the NLU concepts used in this lib.

 If you want to dive into the codebase or customize some parts, you can use the :ref:`api` documentation or alternatively check the `github repository`_.